Get 20% OFF your perfect routine. Take our health quiz.

 Are any adaptogens safe while breastfeeding?

-Most adaptogens lack research for breastfeeding safety.
-Chamomile and magnesium are typically safer options.
+Most adaptogens lack breastfeeding safety research.
+Chamomile and magnesium are typically safer options, but always check with your GP.

 ↑ Back to top